Neo23x0/Raccine/README.md

 ## Help Wanted

-I'd like to extend Raccine but lack the C++ coding skills, especially o the Windows platform.
+I'd like to extend Raccine but lack the C++ coding skills, especially on the Windows platform.

 ## Help - My System is Broken